Add Custom Attributes

 Note

 You need to specify the allowed_object_types for your new custom attribute definitions to be displayed in the Square Dashboard.
+You cannot change the list of allowed object types after you've set it in your create request.

 In the previous example, the custom_attribute_values field includes "custom_attribute_definition_id": "#cocoa_brand".
 When you're creating a batch-upsert request, be sure to include this field when you use the custom_attribute_values field.